DavidRuhe/DavidRuhe.github.io/_other/Interview Prep.md

 	- In the case of nonlinear emission or nonlinear transition expert estimates we can solve this by using techniques from Extended Kalman filter.
 - Transients:
 	- Naive inference approach.
 Could focus on more flexible posteriors.

+# Why me?
+- I'm very curious, therefore intersted in developing AI for several domains.
+- AI4Science in AMLab and other scientific projects.
+- Enthusiastic about the opportunities in AI for molecular research.

+# Are you an expert in some area?
+- Machine learning, and perhaps AI4Science in general.
+Having worked in many different fields show that I'm highly curious.
+- I do not have a very strong background on a single thing due to this curiosity to explore.
+- Despite this, I've shown that through ML expertise I can have impact in the sciences.
+- This is similar to others in AMLab (e.g., Victor).
+Not being a huge expert also changes your way of thinking and perhaps guides you to less involved, more general solutions.

+# What do you add to a team?
+- Practical mindset.
+Once I'm convinced by an idea I'm not shy to just start and work on it.
+Then sometimes I can have some results a week later.
+- Enthusiasm about a project.
+If I feel like a project gets on track, I'm usually the latest to leave work.

+# Ideas
+- Domain to domain transfer for transferring (molecular) simulations to observations (e.g. toxicity, biological activation, spectroscopy) or transferring low-quality simulations to higher quality.